 If you’ve ever wondered what the highest credit score you can have is, it’s 850.
 That’s at the top end of the most common FICO® and VantageScore® credit scores.
 And these two companies provide some of the most popular credit-scoring models in America.

 But do you need a perfect credit score?
 Not necessarily.
-According to credit bureau Experian®’s research, a score above 760 could qualify you for the best interest rates.
+According to research by credit bureau Experian®, a score above 760 could qualify you for the best interest rates.

-- Qualify for lower interest.
-According to the Consumer Financial Protection Bureau (CFPB), lenders typically offer the lowest interest rates to those with the highest credit scores.
+- Qualify for lower interest rates.
+According to the Consumer Financial Protection Bureau, lenders typically offer the lowest interest rates to those with the highest credit scores.